Skip to content

 • Understand legal ways to transfer money between countries

-4. Get Local SIM or International Roaming
+4. Get a Local SIM or International Roaming

 • Research local SIM plans for international students